-At the same time we undertook to reposition the BBU with mass customization, we announced our vision for the future of component-based power conversion: FPA and V\I Chip modules.
+At the same time we undertook to reposition the BBU with mass customization, we announced our vision for the future of component-based power conversion: FPA and VI Chip modules.
 Since our founding, our products have been based on advanced, highly-differentiated designs.
 Much of our intellectual property is patented or otherwise proprietary to us.
 However, as is typical across the information technology and electronics markets, the segments in which we have competed matured relatively quickly and became characterized by product commoditization and price competition.
 Given our extensive experience with power conversion technologies and our understanding of trends in both technology and our markets, we concluded the appropriate complement to maintaining our legacy business would be to seek to redefine the competitive landscape in the long-term in targeted market segments with our innovative, flexible new power distribution architecture and our next generation of advanced designs appropriate for applications requiring highly differentiated performance (i.e., conversion efficiency) and power density.

 Picor is a highly complementary element of our strategy to redefine the competitive landscape in the long term.
-Many of the differentiated capabilities of our Brick and V\I Chip products have been a result of implementation of our power conversion innovations in proprietary semiconductor circuitry.
+Many of the differentiated capabilities of our Brick and VI Chip products have been a result of implementation of our power conversion innovations in proprietary semiconductor circuitry.
 Most notably, proprietary, highly advanced microcontroller circuits developed by Picor are found in many of our most successful switching power components.
 While the majority of Picor's activities to date have involved supplying integrated circuits for internal use, Picor's long-term strategy is to become a merchant vendor of innovative power management circuitry, whether in individual packages, multi-chip modules, or subassemblies.
-Picor's product roadmap includes the development of integrated power management to FPA and V\I Chip modules.
+Picor's product roadmap includes the development of integrated power management products targeted at lower power applications.
+As such, Picor's current and planned products represent a complement to FPA and VI Chip modules.